moonrepo/moon/docs/workspace.md

   hooks: 'packages/react-hooks'
 ```

-Unlike packages in the JavaScript ecosystem, a Monolith project _does not_ require a `package.json`.
+Unlike packages in the JavaScript ecosystem, a Moon project _does not_ require a `package.json`.

-> **Why doesn't Monolith auto-detect projects?** Monolith _does not_ automatically detect projects
+> **Why doesn't Moon auto-detect projects?** Moon _does not_ automatically detect projects using
-> using file system globs for the following reasons:
+> file system globs for the following reasons:
 >
 > - Depth-first scans are expensive, especially when the workspace continues to grow.
 > - CI and other machines may inadvertently detect more projects because of left over artifacts.